Moonday Mag ⋆⁺₊

 Caridad Cole, editor-in-chief

 Caridad Cole is a forest-raised writer and filmmaker.
 With a Pushcart Prize nomination and other literary recognitions, her work has recently appeared in Twin Bird Review, Coffin Bell Journal, and An Anthology of Rural Stories by Writers of Color 2024 (EastOver Press).
+She edits Moonday Mag and Chainmail Poetry out of just-green-enough Los Angeles, California.
 Say hi at caridadcole.com or @astrocari on Instagram.

 Some favorite books: The Seas, Her Body and Other Parties, Tender Is the Flesh